-While vehicle sales dropped 29% in the first three quarters of 2020, electric vehicle sales increased 119%, driven mostly by European markets.
+While vehicle sales dropped 29% in the first three quarters of 2020, electric vehicle sales increased 119% over that time.

 "After years of speculation and empty promises, 2021 is actually shaping up to be a pivotal year for growth in the EV sector," says Jessica Caldwell, executive director of insights at Edmunds, a consumer car information database.

-Toyota is among the automakers expanding their EV offerings, recently announcing a new RAV4 for 2021 that is a plug-in hybrid SUV, a formerly uncommon configuration for large vehicles that will likely capture a new market segment.
+Toyota is among the automakers expanding their EV offerings, announcing a new RAV4 for 2021 that is a plug-in hybrid SUV, a formerly uncommon configuration for large vehicles that aims to capture a new market segment.

-The push towards electric includes additional vehicles like vans and semi-trucks.
+The push towards electric also includes commercial transportation vehicles, like vans and semi-trucks.